Sharing my slim fast results in 2 weeks and experiencing diet shaming for the very first time….

 I have been filming my new year journey on my Youtube channel to give people an honest look into what this particular plan entails so they can see if it might be suitable for them.

 Plans like this aren’t for everyone, but they can be incredibly helpful for some who find the first step into calorie deficits and weight loss a confusing one.
+They can also be good for people who don’t have time to meal prep or those who just want total ease to kick start their weight loss plans.
 So who are we to judge if some of us need a little helping hand to kick start things or get us motivated?
 Should we be shamed for using an aid such as this for a month if it helps us to get back on the wagon?

 What We Can All Do About It